Volker Homes Built Around 1910 To Meet The Needs of Immigrants

 1220: Samuel McConnell, 36, a Western Union telegrapher; wife Nellie, 33; son Robert, 10; son Samuel, 8.

-The slideshow below shows the homes on the block as they looked in 1940.
+The photos below show the homes on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.